minchihAta/dpdk/doc/guides/nics/mlx5.rst

 With this configuration, mlx5 PMD supports:

 - matching traffic coming from physical port, PF, VF or SF using REPRESENTED_PORT items;
+- matching traffic coming from E-Switch manager using REPRESENTED_PORT item with port_id UINT16_MAX;
 - forwarding traffic to physical port, PF, VF or SF using REPRESENTED_PORT actions;

 Requirements